salvatorelaspata/hono-smanetting/README.md

 A starter template for building fully documented type-safe JSON APIs with Hono and Open API.

-> A new version of drizzle was released since the video showing this starter was made.
-See the [drizzle-v0.35 branch](https://github.com/w3cj/hono-open-api-starter/tree/drizzle-v0.35) and [this commit](https://github.com/w3cj/hono-open-api-starter/commit/92525ff84fb2a247c8245cc889b2320d7b3b6e2c) for the changes required to use drizzle v0.35

-> For a cloudflare specific template, see the [cloudflare branch](https://github.com/w3cj/hono-open-api-starter/tree/cloudflare) on this repo and the [cloudflare-drizzle-v0.35 branch](https://github.com/w3cj/hono-open-api-starter/tree/cloudflare-drizzle-v0.35)

-> For other deployment examples see the [hono-node-deployment-examples](https://github.com/w3cj/hono-node-deployment-examples) repo

 - [Hono Open API Starter](#hono-open-api-starter)
   - [Included](#included)
   - [Setup](#setup)